liclac/dca/README.md

 dCa
 ===

-The only [DCA](https://github.com/bwmarrin/dca/wiki/DCA1-specification) (Discord Audio) encoder you'll ever need (probably).
+The only [Discord Audio](https://github.com/bwmarrin/dca/wiki/DCA1-specification) encoder you'll ever need (probably).

 It's written in C, it should be pretty fast, it wraps ffmpeg, and it can be used as a library.
 You could probably write bindings to other languages too!

 Building
 --------